oven-sh/bun/README.md

 ## Using bun.js - a new JavaScript runtime environment

-bun.js is a JavaScript runtime environment focused on performance, Web API compatibility, compatibility with npm, and being easy to use.
+bun.js is an all-in-one JavaScript runtime environment focused on performance and developer experience.

+bun.js prefers Web API compatibility or node API compatibility instead of designing new APIs when possible.

-- Builtin support for running TypeScript & JSX files, powered by Bun's JavaScript transpiler
+- TypeScript & JSX support is builtin, powered by Bun's JavaScript transpiler
-- ESM & CommonJS modules are supported regardless of file extension.
+- ESM & CommonJS modules work regardless of file extension
-- Several npm packages "just work" with bun.js (despite being a completely different runtime than node)
+- Many npm packages "just work" with bun.js (particularly ones that don't use many node APIs)
 - tsconfig.json `"paths"` are natively supported, along with `"exports"` in package.json
 - Native implementations of some Node.js APIs like `fs`, `path`, and `process`
 - Web APIs like [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch), [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response), [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) and more are builtin